Bill Kenwright: Fortress Sports Fund

-In August 2004, it was reported that a Brunei-based fund Fortess Sports Fund (FSF) were interested in buying a stake in Everton.
+In August 2004, it was reported that a Brunei-based fund Fortress Sports Fund (FSF) were interested in buying a stake in Everton.
 Following the public fall-out with director Paul Gregg, it was anticipated that Gregg's shares in addition to others would be sold to the fund.
 Kenwright and Everton director Jon Woods were in favour of accepting the investment whilst Paul Gregg was sceptical and refused to endorse it.
 Gregg believed that the fund under-valued his investment, it was reported that the fund's bid was £12.8 million for 29.9% of the club.

 In February 2005, Keith Wyness stated that the club had begun to look for other potential investors.
 In April 2005, Samuelson stated that "the Fund is completed and registered" but Everton director Paul Gregg publicly questioned the FSF: "As a director I have not received any proof of funds – or that they even exist."
 The Liverpool Echo described the FSF situation as a "farce".
 Paul Gregg stated that he had been "led down the garden path and that the whole exercise has embarrassed the club."
 Samuelson re-iterated that funds were ready; "The fund is approved and ready to go.
 I have not received the actual certificate of incorporation of the fund but that is a technicality."
 He stated that an EGM was necessary to confirm the FSF fund.
 "As far as I'm concerned it's a fait accompli – subject to the approval of an EGM of shareholders."
 An EGM was never called and the question of investment into Everton from the FSF fell away from the public eye.

 In November 2005, at the following AGM.
 Kenwright said that Samuelson "was someone who I believed could have come up with the money, he had his credentials and thought he could come up with a deal that was good for the club ... but he didn't, like many many other people, come up with the goods."
 He added: "I am spending 24 hours a day trying to raise finance for this club.
 I had a meeting today, three yesterday, all involving money that would dilute my shareholding – but I'm not interested in that."

-2004 Extraordinary General Meeting
+2004 extraordinary general meeting

 By September 2004, concerns amongst fans had grown about the future of the club.
-An Extraordinary General Meeting was called by shareholders; "The shareholders of the Company express their deep concern at the current state of affairs in the Company".
-It called for the board of directors to resign if they did not address previous motions to the satisfaction of shareholders Kenwright is considered approachable by fans and prior to the EGM he contacted a fan website before the press regarding the meeting.
+An extraordinary general meeting was called by shareholders: "The shareholders of the Company express their deep concern at the current state of affairs in the Company".
+It called for the board of directors to resign if they did not address previous motions to the satisfaction of shareholders Kenwright was considered approachable by fans and prior to the EGM he contacted a fan website before the press regarding the meeting.